mpudil/Cost-of-Homeschooling/README.md

-# Cost of Homeschooling (written in Stata and R)
+# Cost of Homeschooling

-Paper, data, and files related to determining the effect of maternal education and household income on the odds of child homeschooling.
+Article, data, and code for determining the effect of maternal education and household income on the odds of child homeschooling.
+Data from NCES.

+Languages: Stata (primary), R

+Econometric Methods: Logistic regression with fixed effects